Newcomer Youth Program - West Neighbourhood House

 I’m looking for a job.
 Can you help?

-Absolutely!
-We always post about new opportunities here.
-We also recommend visiting the City of Toronto youth employment website for information on job fairs, summer opportunities and more.
+Please call/text Jorge at 437-774-5014 for support.
+We also recommend visiting the City of Toronto Youth Employment website for information on job fairs, summer opportunities and more.

 How can I contact your program leaders and youth settlement workers?